Central H-spaces and banded types: Abstract

 \section{Abstract}

 We introduce and study \emph{central} types, which are generalizations of Eilenberg--Mac~Lane spaces.
 A type is central when it is equivalent to the component of the identity among its own self-equivalences.
 From centrality alone we construct an infinite delooping in terms of a tensor product of \emph{banded types}, which are the appropriate notion of torsor for a central type.
 Our constructions are carried out in homotopy type theory, and therefore hold in any \(\infty\)-topos.
+Even when interpreted into the \(\infty\)-topos of spaces, our approach to constructing these deloopings is new.

-Even when interpreted into the \(\infty\)-topos of spaces, our main results and constructions are new.
-In particular, we give a description of the moduli space of H-space structures on an H-space which generalizes a formula of Arkowitz--Curjel and Copeland which counts the number of path components of this moduli space.
+Along the way, we further develop the theory of H-spaces in homotopy type theory, including their relation to \emph{evaluation fibrations} and Whitehead products.
+These considerations let us, for example, rule out the existence of H-space structures on the \(2n\)-sphere for \(n > 0\).
+We also give a novel description of the moduli space of H-space structures on an H-space.
+Using this description, we generalize a formula of Arkowitz--Curjel and Copeland for counting the number of path components of this moduli space.
+As an application, we deduce that the moduli space of H-space structures on the \(3\)-sphere is \(\Omega^6 \Sb^3\).